 Automation Tips

-For production recovery tasks, it is recommended to run --dry-run first to preview the PITR execution plan before actually executing:
+For production recovery tasks, it is recommended to run --plan first to preview the PITR execution plan before actually executing:

 Use the pig ext list command to print the built-in PG extension catalog.